luser-dr00g/inca/olmec/README.md

              -¯2¯3¯4
     2 3 4

 For some reason hi-minus is displaying here as slash.
+Looks fine from github.com.